muratk5n/thirdwave/en/README.md

-H2 Central: "Ecopetrol , the largest oil company in Colombia, has signed the hydrogen company H2B2.. for its green transition...
+H2 Central: "Ecopetrol, the largest oil company in Colombia, has signed the hydrogen company H2B2.. for its green transition...
 H2B2 is confident that the hydrogen energy market will be worth $10 billion by 2030, with an increase in electrolyser installations in the coming